 A theory of the origin of eukaryotic cells ("higher" cells which divide by classical mitosis) is presented.
 By hypothesis, three fundamental organelles: the mitochondria, the photosynthetic plastids and the (9+2) basal bodies of flagella were themselves once free-living (prokaryotic) cells.
 The evolution of photosynthesis under the anaerobic conditions of the early atmosphere to form anaerobic bacteria, photosynthetic bacteria and eventually blue-green algae (and protoplastids) is described.
 The subsequent evolution of aerobic metabolism in prokaryotes to form aerobic bacteria (protoflagella and protomitochondria) presumably occurred during the transition to the oxidizing atmosphere.

-photosynthesis.
+Classical mitosis evolved in protozoan-type cells millions of years after the evolution of photosynthesis.
 A plausible scheme for the origin of classical mitosis in primitive amoeboflagellates is presented.
 During the course of the evolution of mitosis, photosynthetic plastids (themselves derived from prokaryotes) were symbiotically acquired by some of these protozoans to form the eukaryotic algae and the green plants.
-The cytological, biochemical and paleontological evidence for this theory is presented, along with suggestions for further possible experimental verification.
+The cyclogical, biochemical and paleontological evidence for this theory is presented, along with suggestions for further possible experimental verification.
 The implications of this scheme for the systematics of the lower organisms is discussed.